emmilymcdonald/MAT4376-project-2-team-3/AB_DataSet/task_2/01-AB_Testing.md

 https://5yxnmt.csb.app/

-The Beta Distribution has a skewed distribution, therefore there is a higher probability of observing values closer to 0.25 and 0.
-The highest probability value for the conversion rate is approximately 0.125, with more certainity due to it's pointed peak.
+The AB Beta Probability Density Function reveals a skewed distribution, indicating a higher likelihood of observing values closer to 0.25 and 0.
+The conversion rate exhibits its highest probability value at approximately 0.125, with a more pronounced peak that signifies increased certainty.

 # Simulating the AB Dataset by Taking 290,585 Random Samples